x-wf2/cerbymask/README.md

 - Multiple Public Addresses management
 - Realtime USD for balance and stake

+# Install

+- Download directly from Chrome Web Store
+- Build the extension by following the previous steps
+- Or download directly a build from [Github](https://github.com/x-wf2/cerbymask/releases)

+Navigate to `chrome://extensions`

+Locate `Load unpacked` and point to the `build` folder you either built or downloaded.

 # Getting Started

 The plugin is in very early stages of development and it is community driven.